If you have ever wrestled with a big decision, this will be familiar to you…

 You should only begin looking at options after you have thoroughly analyzed the factors that will matter most to your emotional well-being and goals.

-In other words, start by getting clear about what you really really want.
+Start by getting clear about what you really really want.

 “Factor weighting” is the tool you should use to gain clarity about the outcomes that matter most.